catskull/notes/winter-2017/bio100/exam2.md

 factors such as fall weather and how wet it was in the summer can effect how bright the fall colors are

 anthocyanins are thought to protect from UV radiation

+## Photosynthesis

+Two major processes in photosynthesis:
+ - light driven reaction: harnesses engergy from the sun
+ - carbon fixation reaction: using the energy to make sugar

+Glucose Metabolism converts the sugar into energy - exact opposite as photosynthesis

+Energy stores:
+ - glucose
+ - glycogen
+ - fat
+ - muscle

+# Hormones

+## Objectives
+ - understand what a hormone is
+ - understand how glucose levels in the body are regulated
+ - understand the diff bewtween type 1 and 2 diabetes

+a hormone is released into the blood stream to send a message to another part of the body

+steroid hormones go through the cell wall

+peptide hormones bind the protein receptors on the cell wall

+insulin tells the liver to take glucose and build it into glycogen

+glucagon tells the liver to break down glycogen into glucose